fuzhufozhu/ali_lot/intl.en-US/User Guide/Rules engine/Functions.md

 |tanh\(n\)|Returns the hyperbolic tangent of n.|
 |timestamp\(format\)| Returns the current system time.

  The format parameter is optional.
 If you do not set this parameter, the function returns the current system timestamp in milliseconds.
-Example:  timestamp\(\) = 1232323233，timestamp\(‘yyyy-MM-dd HH:mm:ss.SSS’\)=2016-05-30 12:00:00.000.
+Example: timestamp\(\) = 1232323233, timestamp\(‘yyyy-MM-dd HH:mm:ss.SSS’\)=2016-05-30 12:00:00.000.

  |
 |topic\(number\)| Returns a segment of a topic.